 Using the map to represent data

-The tube map is an icon, not just of the tube system, but for London itself.
+The tube map is an icon, not just of the tube system, but of London itself.
 Because of its iconic status, researchers have used it as a vehicle to represent different data about the city.

 James Cheshire of University College London mapped life expectancy data to tube stations, the idea being, you can spot health disparities between different parts of the city.
 He produced a great map you can visit at tubecreature.com.
 Here's a screenshot of part of his map.